peterjc/thapbi-pict/docs/examples/endangered_species/index.rst

 metabarcoding markers including 16S, COI, cyt-b, matK, rbcL, trnL and ITS2.

 This example pushes THAPBI PICT beyond its current design goals.
-It requires setting up multiple databases, and running the tool multiple times - and then any cross-barcode reporting or summation is left to the user.
-This includes the built in sample assessment, where applying the same expected species to all the barcodes is overly simplistic (e.g. the 16S markers should never report any plant species).
+It requires setting up multiple databases (all of which ought to be properly curated), and running the tool multiple times (where potentially different thresholds might be needed).
+In order to provide cross-barcode reporting the ``run.sh`` ends by pooling all the per-marker intermediates by sample, and generating combined reports.

 .. toctree::
    :maxdepth: 1